intel/intel-extension-for-transformers/intel_extension_for_transformers/neural_chat/examples/deployment/codegen/backend/xeon/tpp/README.md

     localhost slots=3
 ```

+Afterward, run the run.sh script as previously instructed.

 # Configure Multi-Nodes
 To use the multi-node model parallelism with Xeon servers, you need to configure a hostfile first and make sure ssh is able between your servers.
 For example, you have two servers which have the IP of `192.168.1.1` and `192.168.1.2`, and each of it has 3 numa nodes on single socket.

 ## Modify hostfile